The BELE Network

 - INFLUENCE & FIELD BUILDING: BELE works to expand the field’s definition of education success to include the aspirations and desired outcomes of young people, their families and communities; raises awareness about systemic barriers that need to be addressed, and highlights effective approaches and practices.

 - BUILD THE CASE & CREATE PUBLIC DEMAND: BELE raises awareness and builds support for policies and practices that create positive learning experiences through storytelling, research, and trainings.

-To realize our vision of an education system that ensures the academic, intellectual, social, emotional, academic, and cultural growth and wellbeing of all young people, the BELE Network is building momentum to inspire adults to act and providing them with the policy agendas, tools, and measures they need to create a better student learning experience and schools that produce positive student learning and developmental outcomes.
+The BELE Network works to inspire adults to act and provide them with the tools, measures, and policy agendas they need to create a better student learning experience and an education system that reliably produces positive learning and developmental outcomes.

 Our priorities are

-Identifying and eliminating policies that cause harm or reproduce inequitable practices for students and staff across our schools and, in their place, designing evidence-based policies and practices that increase access to opportunities for all students.
+Identifying and eliminating policies that cause harm or reproduce inequitable practices for students and staff across our schools and, in their place, co-designing evidence-based policies and practices that increase access to opportunities for all students.

 Creating structures, practices, and policies that advance positive, data-driven learning practices and leadership among educators, students, and families in support of student outcomes in schools across the United States.

-Working closely with adults and educators to ensure they have the resources, tools, and beliefs that every student can thrive through our collective will to transform our schools by helping students emerge empowered and with a strong academic foundation.
+Working closely with educators and communities to ensure students and adults have the tools and support they need in and out of school to emerge empowered and with a strong academic foundation.

 Frequently Asked Questions